pantheon-systems/documentation/source/content/git.md

 ## Make Changes

-You can now edit your site code using [any](https://xkcd.com/378/) text editor or IDE you prefer.
+You can now edit your site code using your [preferred](https://xkcd.com/378/ "XKCD comic about text editors") text editor or IDE.

 If you want to add a new file to your codebase, you will need to tell Git about it.
 Otherwise, Git will not track the file.